Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 We have strong links the local FE College that provides regular sports coaching to all of our pupils YR – Y6.

 Physical education is seen as key to developing healthy lifestyles in young people and at Hartpury we provide a wide array of opportunities to develop this and sporting skills outside of the normal curriculum time.
-Regular lunch time clubs: Energy Club (KS1), Change4Life (KS2), Football Club, Playground Leaders etc. encourage children to be as physically active as possible.

 Extra Curricular Activities